Blog

 • Role detection → adapt to hierarchy and relationship

-• Cultural profiling → adjust timing and emotional expression
+• Cultural profiling → adjust timing + emotional expression

 • Stake assessment → calibrate urgency and precision